unbelievableflavour/Cotton/Docs/CottonScript.md

 varName = 0
 ```

 Strings can be wrapped in double or single quotes.
-But for consistency I recommend using only on of the two:
+But for consistency I recommend using only one of the two:

 ```lua
 varName = "some string"